electron-userland/electron-builder/docs/configuration/configuration.md

 ---

 * <code id="Configuration-afterSign">afterSign</code> (context: AfterPackContext) => Promise | null - The function (or path to file or module id) to be run after pack and sign (but before pack into distributable format).
+* <code id="Configuration-onNodeModuleFile">onNodeModuleFile</code> module:electron-builder-lib/out/configuration.__type | String - The function (or path to file or module id) to be run on each node module file.
 * <code id="Configuration-beforeBuild">beforeBuild</code> (context: BeforeBuildContext) => Promise | null - The function (or path to file or module id) to be run before dependencies are installed or rebuilt.
 Works when `npmRebuild` is set to `true`.
-If provided and `node_modules` are missing it will not invoke production dependencies check.
 Resolving to `false` will skip dependencies install or rebuild.

+  If provided and `node_modules` are missing, it will not invoke production dependencies check.
 * <code id="Configuration-remoteBuild">remoteBuild</code> = `true` Boolean - Whether to build using Electron Build Service if target not supported on current OS.
 * <code id="Configuration-includePdb">includePdb</code> = `false` Boolean - Whether to include PDB files.
 * <code id="Configuration-removePackageScripts">removePackageScripts</code> = `true` Boolean - Whether to remove `scripts` field from `package.json` files.